Become an ITEGA Member

 - Gain access to briefing calls with experts on developing issues around user privacy and identity;

 - Receive invitations to multi-stakeholder processes to create policies around privacy and identity;

 - Be eligible for beta-testing of new business applications using distributed user identity tools.

 - Most of all, by becoming an ITEGA member you will make be making a public statement that you prize user privacy.

 - Individual Membership ($500/year): You care deeply about being able to look at information online without giving away all your personal information.
-ITEGA is a 501c3 and individual memberships are tax-deductible.
+ITEGA is a 501c3 and individual membership donations are tax-deductible.
 Individuals are also invited to donate.
 To join, click here.

-- Publishing Membership ($2,500/year): Becoming an ITEGA member makes a statement about your commitment to privacy.
-ITEGA membership also gives you access to valuable, actionable information about the state of privacy regulations, the opportunity to set privacy policies, and pre-market access to new business applications for opt-in personalization.
+- Publishing Membership ($2,500/year): Becoming an ITEGA member donor makes a statement about your commitment to privacy.
+ITEGA membership also gives you access to valuable, actionable information about the state of privacy regulations, the opportunity to help set privacy policies, and pre-market knowledge of new business applications for opt-in personalization.
 To join, click here.

 “Managing identity and privacy for the public is an important unmet challenge.
 There is no institution better positioned than local news organizations to provide this service to the public in the context of a trusted third party like ITEGA.” — Douglas K. Smith, executive director of Columbia Journalism School’s Sulzberger Executive Leadership Program.